Tire Size Calculator

 sidewall = 98mm

-The diameter of a tire can be found using the sidewall dimension from the previous step.
+You can find the tire height using the sidewall dimension from the previous step.
 The formula to calculate diameter is:

 diameter = (2 × sidewall) + rim diameter

-The overall tire diameter is thus the sidewall times two, plus the rim diameter.
+Thus, the tire diameter is equal to the sidewall times two, plus the rim diameter.

 For example, let’s find the diameter of a 245/40R18 tire.
 Recall that the sidewall for this tire is 98mm.